 Domain: S19 Encounter Event

 Range: E53 Place

+Quantification: many to many, necessary (1,n:0,n)

+If more than one place is given they should contain each other.

 Scope note: This property associates an instance of S19 Encounter Event with an instance of E53 Place at which an encounter event found things.
 It identifies the narrower spatial location in which a thing was found at.
 This maybe known or given in absolute terms or relative to the thing found.
 It describes a position within the area in which the instance of the encounter event occurred and found something.

+Examples:

+The “urn:catalog:IOL:POLY:Sphaerosyllis-levantina-ALA-IL-7-Oct.2009” (S19) has found at Haifa Bay (E53).

 In First Order Logic: